- March 23, 2019

 We were admonished when we did something deemed wrong or expressed feelings seen as disruptive to the family unit or the community.
 The nature of that correction and how we received it helped establish our belief structure and what we must do to belong or be loved and accepted by others.

 This simplified version of reality serves to facilitate learning the rules when we are young.
-The issue arises when our learning does not continue.
+The issue arises when our education does not continue.
 As our experiences become more sophisticated and the space between right and wrong grows ever more challenging to identify, integrating this complexity into our personal value structure and worldview makes it less likely to cause harm inadvertently.
 It also makes healing mistakes easier because we are conscious of our effort and intentions.
 It seems that many human beings today do not do this early enough in their development to forgo making harmful errors.
 Teaching ethics and compassion in schools would serve us well in this regard.

 Identifying As The Victim or The “Bad Guy”

 Human beings learn from experience.
 That’s a very good thing indeed.
 Imagine the mess we would have if we all kept making the same mistakes over and over again!
-But, there is a difference between learning from what has happened and taking on our missteps as “who we are.”
+But, there is a difference between applying new understandings from what has happened and taking on our missteps as “who we are.”
 Our rearing certainly plays a role in this tendency, but it seems to also be, at least in part, somewhat natural.
 Parsing out our experiences from our sense of self sometimes requires intentional effort.
 (Don’t you wish it weren’t so?)